A class of nonergodic interacting particle systems with unique invariant measure: Introduction

 The interest in the study of rotation dynamics also has an independent source which comes from biological applications like interacting neurons or collective behavior of animals.
 Usually the models studied in this context are of mean-field type like the famous Kuramoto model.
 This is natural from the perspective of many applications and also has the technical advantage of reducing all relevant questions to questions about (paths of) empirical distributions which makes them more tractable than lattice systems.
 In these models one usually studies $S^1$-valued spins under diffusive time-evolutions which contain a mean-field coupling that tends to synchronize the rotators.
-Often these models contain additional sources of quenched randomness (modelling individual rotation frequencies) which lead to a non-reversible character and a periodic orbit which is deformed in a way which depends on fluctuations of the realizations of the rotation frequencies.
+Often these models contain additional sources of quenched randomness (modeling individual rotation frequencies) which lead to a nonreversible character and a periodic orbit which is deformed in a way which depends on fluctuations of the realizations of the rotation frequencies.
 The relevant questions starting with existence of synchronized rotating states and their finer properties have been very successfully studied in particular in the Kuramoto model \cite{AcBoPeRiSp05,CoDa12,GiPaPePo}.

 Viewed in this light our construction of a lattice dynamics hints at the existence of synchronization phenomena also on the lattice, even for discrete local spaces.
-It would be interesting to know more about the domain of attraction of the periodic orbit whose existence we prove, but we don't tackle this furthergoing issue in this paper where we only analyze properties {\bf on }the cycle.
-Let us mention in this context that our construction of a rotation dynamics to implement the Maes-Shlosman mechanism of non-ergodic behavior can be carried over to a mean-field setup.
+It would be interesting to know more about the domain of attraction of the periodic orbit whose existence we prove, but we do not tackle this ongoing issue in this paper where we only analyze properties \textit{on} the cycle.
+Let us mention in this context that our construction of a rotation dynamics to implement the Maes--Shlosman mechanism of nonergodic behavior can be carried over to a mean-field setup.
 We perform the construction of such a dynamics and the analysis of its properties in the related paper \cite{JaKu13}.
 In that paper synchronization for discrete rotators is actually proved, and a Lyapunov function is constructed to prove attractivity of the cycle of rotating Gibbs measures.